ioneone/jfarm/logs/2-Introduction-to-Game-Development.md

 - [makrohn/Universal-LPC-spritesheet](https://github.com/makrohn/Universal-LPC-spritesheet)
 - [OpenGameArt/LiberatedPixelCup](https://github.com/OpenGameArt/LiberatedPixelCup)

+Edit: I found some assets I liked better [here](https://0x72.itch.io/dungeontileset-ii) by [0x72](https://itch.io/profile/0x72).
+I will be using this instead.

 ## Texture Packer

 [Texture Packer](https://www.codeandweb.com/texturepacker) is a software (not free) for making a spritesheet from bunch of images.
 The key feature of Texture packer is making a texture atlas.
 Texture atlas is like a more efficient version of spritesheet, but it's an overkill for a simple game I will be making.
 Instead you can just use [Sprite Sheet Packer](https://www.codeandweb.com/free-sprite-sheet-packer), which is free.

+Though Texture Packer does not let you pack sprites in a specific order, in which case, I will be using [Sketch](https://www.sketch.com/) (not free) but you can use anything.

 ## Tiled